warusadura/tpmsecret/README.md

 a simple project to work with a TPM.

-goals: encrypt a text file using TPM functionality.
+goals: encrypt a file using TPM functionality.

 References: [TPM TSS Quickstarter - Infineon Technologies](https://www.infineon.com/cms/en/product/promopages/tpm-tss-quickstarter/)